 Signs of a problem are related to the urinary tract and include:

 Increased need to urinate

-Straining, but not able to produce urine (This is an emergency requiring immediate veterinary attention.)
+Straining, but not able to produce any urine (this is an emergency requiring immediate veterinary attention)

-If you notice any of the above signs (regardless of the dog's breed) then contact your vet for urgent advice.
+If you notice any of the above signs (regardless of your dog's breed), consult the vet for an immediate appointment.